ShaunSEMO/fika_1/readme.md

 3. ionic lab: npm i -D -E @ionic/lab

 NB:
-I'm sorry If I missed any dependencies.
+* I'm sorry If I missed any dependencies.
-Please also keep the map bug in mind
+* Please also keep the map bug in mind
-Please note that I have not implemented routing, change line 24 of the [app componenent ts](ionicFikaFrontend/src/app/app.component.ts)to view desired page.
+* Please note that I have not implemented routing, change line 24 of the [app.componenent.ts](ionicFikaFrontend/src/app/app.component.ts) to view desired page.
 It's currently set to the trip details page.